Introduction

 - W = Germany

-For example, a VIN starting with “2HG” tells you it’s a Honda made in Canada.
+For example, a VIN starting with “2HG” indicates the vehicle is a Honda manufactured in Canada.

 2. Vehicle Descriptor Section (VDS) – Characters 4 to 9